How to Report HIV/AIDS Cases:

 Shortened version of Florida Administrative Code 64D-3 (as of 11/20/06) pertaining to HIV & AIDS:

-If you are a physician or health care provider in Pinellas County or Pasco County and your patient has recently tested HIV Western Blot positive, or has been diagnosed HIV positive by another test, please make your patient aware that a Disease Intervention Specialist from either the Pinellas County Health Department or Pasco County Health Department will possibly be contacting them in the near future about the following services available:
+If you are a physician or health care provider in Pinellas County or Pasco County and your patient has recently tested HIV Western Blot positive, or has been diagnosed HIV positive by another test, please make your patient aware that a Disease Intervention Specialist from either the Florida Department of Health in Pinellas County or Pasco County will possibly be contacting them in the near future about the following services available:

 - HIV Post test counseling (if needed)